stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-(The fragment shader is unchanged).
+Remember that the modified vertex shader will need to recompiled (the fragment shader is unchanged).

-If all goes well we should see the same triangle.
+If all goes well we should still see the same triangle.

 A good test is to change the vertex positions and/or colours to make sure the new functionality and shader are actually being used.